jeremytoce/cursor-companion/README.md

     npm install -g cursor-companion

+## Workflow Packs
+Cursor Companion uses a pack-based system to organize workflows.
+Each pack contains a set of specialized templates for different development scenarios.

+### Base Pack
+The base pack is installed by default and includes essential workflows for project initialization, debugging, and feature development.
+It mimics the product development lifecycle.

+### Installing Packs
+You can install additional workflow packs using:
+    cursor-companion packs install -n <pack-name>

+### Managing Packs
+- List installed packs: `cursor-companion packs list`
+- View pack details: `cursor-companion packs info -n <pack-name>`

+### Project Structure
+When initialized, cursor-companion creates the following structure:

+    cursor-companion/
+    └── workflow-packs/
+        └── base/         # Core workflows (installed by default) └── [other-packs] # Additional installed packs

 ## Workflows
 Workflows are a way to kick off a series of guided prompts in Cursor.
 Each workflow represents a different stage of development, which are triggered by typing `@p.` followed by the workflow name.
 Through my experimentation, I've found that this is a way to